VictoriaChoy/victoriachoy.github.io/README.md

 ## - Teacher Collaboration & Leadership (2017- now)

-I made prototypes for teachers to decorate their classrooms, sampled photoframes for students' headshots, gave teaching ideas for their projects based on picture books and topics in the curriculum, and organized events such as life club, puppetry theater for marketing and parental meetings.
+I made prototypes for teachers to decorate their classrooms, sampled photoframes for students' headshots, gave teaching ideas for their projects based on picture books and topics in the curriculum, and organized events such as life club, holiday celebrations, puppetry theater for marketing, and parental meetings.

 ![prototype door](https://user-images.githubusercontent.com/109213222/179357124-7f973710-7a68-4173-9bc3-891e55eb436c.JPG)